 Abstract.
 To generate reliable climate predictions, global models need accurate estimates of all the energy fluxes contributing to the Earth Radiation Budget (ERB).
 Clouds in general, and more specifically ice clouds play a key role in the determination of the ERB, as they may exert either a feedback or a forcing action, depending on their optical and microphysical properties and physical state (solid/liquid).
 To date, accurate statistics and climatologies of cloud parameters are not available.
-The Specifically, the ice cloud composition in terms of ice crystal shape (or habit) is one of the parameters with the largest uncertainty.
-This is because crystal shape estimates are generally hard to extract from space measurements.
-Satellite spectral radiance measurements available to date, are actually limited to the middle-infrared spectral region, therefore their information on ice cloud crystal habits is not sufficient to attempt a retrieval.
+Specifically, the ice cloud composition in terms of ice crystal shape (or habit) is one of the parameters with the largest uncertainty.